dedsec29/FileShare/README.md

-This is a project which allows users to ShareFiles and be part of communities.
+This is a project which allows users to upload and Share Files.

+Technologies used:
+Node.js
+Express.js
+MongoDB
+Chai
+Mocha